 3) I am looking for the best-sellers.
 How can I find these books?

-Amazon has the list of almost all books that are sold online.
+Amazon has a list of almost all books that are sold online.
 Go to the Amazon Kindle Bestsellers List.
 In the center of the page, you will see “showing results for amazon kindle best sellers.”
 This usually shows the top 100 paid and free Kindle books.
 You can select a category of the best-sellers in that group – it is located on the top left of each book.

 4) How do I buy books online?

 Buying books online entails a simple process.
 Begin by searching for the book you like on Amazon or any other book site.
 Once you see the book you are planning to buy, click on BUY NOW or ADD TO CART.
 The next thing to do is to follow the instructions on the web store.

 Select the right payment method for a smooth flow of the transaction.
 Type the credit card number slowly but surely and then double-check.
 Don’t forget the security code.
-Often, the printing is super-tiny, so I suggest that you write all your credit card details on a piece of paper and copy.
+Often, the printing is super-tiny, so I suggest that you write all your credit card details on a piece of paper and copy them.
 This is a lot better than using a magnifying glass.

 TIP!
 See to it that you follow instructions in full detail.
 Missing a step will result in a transaction failure.

 5) What should I buy?
 Paperback, Hardcover, or Kindle Books?